softwareguru/beam-summit-website/content/speakers/ahmed-abualsaud/_index.md

 events:
  - 2024
  - 2025
+ - 2026
 ---

-Ahmed is a software engineer on Google Cloud’s Dataflow team, focused on enhancing Apache Beam’s connectors to improve scalability, performance, and usability for data processing at scale.
+Ahmed is a software engineer on Google Cloud’s Dataflow team, working on enhancing Apache Beam’s connectors to improve performance, reliability, and usability for data processing at scale.